An air stream enters a variable area channel at a velocity of

-temperature of 10oC.
-At a certain point in the channel, the velocity is found to be 250 m/s.
+oC.
+At a certain point in the channel, the

 The problem description is schematically shown in Fig. 1.